 These classic animations can be used to hilarious effect.
 Though they’ve been around for a long time, companies are just tapping into their potential as a powerful tool for boosting a brand’s position and increasing engagement.

 With its irresistible combination of moving image and sound, video is a wonderful storytelling medium that works well in long or short form, across a variety of social media channels.
 No social media strategy is complete without an element of video content.
 If you’re worried that your budget can’t accommodate the regular use of a team of video experts, Placeit has a wide and wonderful selection of Video Templates that you can use on any platform.
+For more on this format, check out our guide to social media video.

 With the advent of live streaming on Facebook and Instagram, brands are finding innovative ways to use the medium to their advantage.
 Some of the most effective uses are: